VIPIN24BOHRA/LetsUpgrade-Javascript/README.md

 <br>

 # onLineMall.com
-<a href="https://vipin24bohra.github.io/LetsUpgrade-Javascript/day7-8/shop.html" target="_blank">mini e-commerce website ypu can add in cart and filter and see cart.</a>
+<a href="https://vipin24bohra.github.io/LetsUpgrade-Javascript/day7-8/shop.html" target="_blank">mini e-commerce website you can add in cart,filter items and see cart.</a>
 <br>